MimiBambino/DataScience/README.md

 *1.2 Why is this statistical test applicable to the dataset?
 In particular, consider the assumptions that the test is making about the distribution of ridership in the two samples.*

 > This data is not normally distributed and many other statistical tests such as Welch's t-test assume normally distributed data.
-The Mann-Whitney U Test does not assume normally distribution.
-The Mann-Whitney does assume a certain minimum sample size (20 for each sample), but this data is sufficiently large to use this test.
+The Mann-Whitney U Test does not assume normal distribution.
+The Mann-Whitney U Test does assume a certain minimum sample size (20 for each sample), but this data is sufficiently large to use this test.

 *1.3 What results did you get from this statistical test?
 These should include the following numerical values: p-values, as well as the means for each of the two samples under test.*
 > ```